The Manxman

 Not long into the scene we meet Kate, played by Anny Ondra, who was to pose such a problem for Hitch with her German dialect the next year in Blackmail.
 Hers is an exquisite face, one of those long-suffering low-lidded looks which made Greta Garbo so famous.
 Phil and Pete turn to her, and their four eyes in a close two-shot say it all, riveting their attention on her as though they would bore holes in her with their gaze.
 The reversal shot, of Kate looking back at them is neutral: ambiguous.
 Which is she looking at?
 It is evident she sees them as the same person, and greets them with both hands, their faces always staring at her, burning with the desire for her attention.

 At this point, a lighthouse beacon intermittently, rhythmically, shines through the window onto Phil's back.
-It is almost like a foghorn in an O'Neill play, insistent; perhaps symbolic, but not begging the symbol to be labeled.
+Like a foghorn in an O'Neill play, insistent; perhaps symbolic, but not begging the symbol to be labeled.
 Phil seems oblivious to it.
 What to do?
 Somehow, the simple solution of telling Pete about his affection for Kate is as out of place as the question posed by the people Hitch called "the Plausibles" —those who always wanted to know "why they didn't just go to the police?"

 Phil moves to the back room, where we see him through a large paned partition.
 It is a scene which recalls the little silent vignette in The 39 Steps in which Peggy Ashcroft and Robert Donat are seen talking, the import of which is thoroughly misunderstood by the Crofter watching them outside through the window.
 Yet in The Manxman, it is not simply a foreshadowing.
 Throughout this film, a natural frame is used to further pare down the screen-shape to focus attention on the action.
 Earlier, Kate in her light colored dress is glimpsed through a sea of people wearing dark sailor outfits, through which she looks luminous.
 This natural framing technique, whether deliberate or instinctive by directors is a device used significantly by such directors as Griffith and Eisenstein, who was never happy with the shape of the cinema screen.
 It was a technique admirably used by Buster Keaton, especially in Battling Butler, where these "natural irises" occur at important junctures in the story.
-The technique occurs in other silents as well, probably going back to Griffith's use of lens-masking to re-shape the screen to a circle, a lozenge, a square, in Intolerance.
+The technique occurs in other silents as well, probably going back to Griffith 's use of lens-masking to re-shape the screen to a circle, a lozenge, a square, in Intolerance.

 Such is the scene behind the glass-paned partition.
 We do not see intertitles as Phil speaks to Kate's father.
 Amusingly enough, this is an example of silence in a silent picture, as Pete can't hear what he's saying, but reads his body language.
 Were I scoring this scene, I'd have a minimum of music; perhaps played out really in silence.
+Clearly Phil is not comfortable talking to the father (and we see the mother listening, sewing in the furthest background), and clearly Kate has begun to prefer Pete, as she coyly goes upstairs, making sheep's-eyes at him, and he waits in agony at the bar for her father's response.

-Kate's papa is not one to suffer fools.
+But Kate's papa is not one to suffer fools.
 He bursts out of the back room and directly tells Pete to get out.
 If he was to consider marrying his daughter, he'd have to have more money than that.

 It's a melodramatic ploy, and can't be considered much more than that, but the fugal interplay between the images, with Pete's face, the lighthouse light rhythmically flashing, and the father's angry looks all seem to earn the suspension of disbelief.
 Another Cyrano-like scene occurs, wherein Pete practically attacks his lifelong friend Phil outside the pub, determined that he'll go away and make a life for himself.